U.S. announces first antitrust e-commerce prosecution

 David Topkins was accused of conspiring with other poster sellers to manipulate prices on Amazon.com Inc's Amazon Marketplace, a website for third-party sellers, from Sept.
 2013 to Jan.
 2014, according to papers filed in San Francisco federal court.

-The Justice Department said Topkins also agreed to pay a $20,000 criminal fine and cooperate with its probe.
+The Justice Department said Topkins also agreed to pay a $20,000 (13,391 pound) criminal fine and cooperate with its probe.
 His plea agreement requires court approval.

 Contact information for Topkins' lawyer was not immediately available.
 No one answered a phone call to a David Topkins listed in San Francisco.